The cryptocurrency market is a rapidly evolving segment of the financial world,

 5. Staking and Yield Farming

-Earning passive income by locking cryptocurrencies in staking platforms or liquidity pools.
+Earning passive income by locking cryptocurrencies in staking platforms or

 Risks in the Crypto Market